 - a) Dwellings are sited and designed to provide a cohesive streetscape character - b) Medium Density developments may: - i.
 Provide parking with a rear loaded garage accessed from a rear lane or shared driveway. - ii.
-Provide dwellings located above a ground level garage that fronts a rear lane or on a lot that is a corner parcel.
-Studios will count toward the maximum dwellings in a Precinct. - c) Protect visual privacy by minimising direct overlooking of habitable rooms and private open space.
+Provide dwellings located above a ground level garage that fronts a rear lane and on a lot that is a corner parcel.
+Studios will count toward the maximum dwellings in a Precinct.

+c) Protect visual privacy by minimising direct overlooking of habitable rooms and private open space.

 Allotment Requirements

+400 2

-Minimum Lot Size 180m
+Minimum Lot Size 180m2

 Minimum Lot Frontage 6m

 Principal Private Open Space

-Minimum Area 25m
+Minimum Area 25m 2

 Minimum Dimension 2.5m

 Minimum Dwelling Setbacks

 Front 3m

 Secondary (corner lots) 2m

 Side:

 Zero-lot (benefited) 0m at ground floor

-1.2m at first floor
+, 1.2m at second storey

 Zero-lot (burdened) 0.9m at ground floor

-0.9m at first floor
+, , 0.9m at second storey

-Detached 0.9m
+Detached Dwellings 0.9m at ground floor

+- 0.9m at second storey

+0m

+Attached Dwellings

 Rear

 Adjoining residential development 5m

-Adjoining a rear lane or shared Om
+Adjoining a rear lane or shared 0m

 driveway

 Other Requirements

 Height Maximum 2 storeys

-- a) Garages will be setback 5.5m to allow a car to park in the driveway. - b) On zero lot line lots, a dwelling can be located on the side boundary provided no openings are in that wall and the opposite side boundary shall have a 0.9m setback for the ground floor and 1.2m for the first floor protected with a maintenance easement.
+- a) Garages will be setback 5.5m to allow a car to park in the driveway. - b) On zero lot line lots, a dwelling can be located on the side boundary provided no openings are in that wall and the opposite side boundary shall have a 0.9m setback for the ground floor and 1.2m for the first floor protected with a 0.9m maintenance easement.
 Eaves are not required over those walls located on a zero lot line.
 Fascias, gutters, downpipes, and chimney flues may encroach into this side setback.
-See Figure E7.85. - c) Front setbacks above the minimum may be required to be increased where opposite a bushfire hazard and in accordance with Asset Protection Zones (APZs) of a scale and type suitable to the NSW Rural Fire Service as outlined in Planning for Bush Fire Protection 2019.
+See Figure E7.91. - c) Where an attached dwelling is located adjacent to a detached dwelling there shall be no openings in the wall and the detached dwelling shall have a 0.9m maintenance easement.
+Eaves are not required over those walls located on a zero lot line.
+Fascias, gutters, downpipes, and chimney flues may encroach into this side setback. - d) Front setbacks above the minimum may be required to be increased where opposite a bushfire hazard and in accordance with Asset Protection Zones (APZs) of a scale and type suitable to the NSW Rural Fire Service as outlined in Planning for Bush Fire Protection 2019. - e) Part of the private open space can be provided as a balcony with a minimum dimension of 2.0m. - f) Each medium density lot is to make provision for the planting of one tree.

-- d) Part of the private open space can be provided as a balcony with a minimum dimension of 2.0m. - e) Each medium density lot is to make provision for the planting of one tree. - f) Development demonstrates that the design considers garbage bin storage and collection without reducing the amenity of the dwelling or neighbouring lots. - g) Garbage bin storage is to be integrated with the overall design of buildings or otherwise screened. - h) Mailbox structures are to be integrated with the overall design of buildings/fencing. - i) External clothes drying areas are to be provided for all residential development.
+- g) Development demonstrates that the design considers garbage bin storage and collection without reducing the amenity of the dwelling or neighbouring lots. - h) Garbage bin storage is to be integrated with the overall design of buildings or otherwise screened. - i) Mailbox structures are to be integrated with the overall design of buildings/fencing. - j) External clothes drying areas are to be provided for all residential development.